Gabourey Sidibe Weight Loss Surgery: Actress Shares Before And After Pictures

-Sidibe, who rose to fame in 2009 breakout film “Precious”, has spoken about her attempts to lose weight naturally over a ten-year period before having weight loss surgery in May 2016.
+Sidibe, who rose to fame in 2009 breakout film Precious, has spoken about her attempts to lose weight naturally over a 10-year period before having weight loss surgery in May 2016.

 Speaking to People, the 33-year-old Harlem native explains that a Type 2 Diabetes diagnosis was the catalyst for her choosing to undergo laparoscopic bariatric surgery – essentially removing half of her stomach.